ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 # Sensor Node

 ## Set up Raspberry Pi 4
-- Insert an empty SD-Card into local PC
+- Insert an empty SD-Card into local PC.
-- Install then run [Raspberry Pi Imager](https://www.raspberrypi.com/software/) on local PC
+- Install then run [Raspberry Pi Imager](https://www.raspberrypi.com/software/) on local PC.
 - In the Raspberry Pi Imager:
-  - For Operating System, select `Raspberry Pi OS Lite (32-bit)`
+  - For Operating System, select `Raspberry Pi OS Lite (32-bit)`.
-  - For Storage, select the inserted SD-Card
+  - For Storage, select the inserted SD-Card.
   - In Advanced options (Cog icon):
-    - Set `pi0` as hostname
+    - Set `pi0` as hostname.
-    - Set `admin` as username and set own password
+    - Set `admin` as username and set own password.
     - Enable `Enable SSH` and `Use password authentication` options.
 This allows for remote access and control of Raspberry Pi 4 via SSH from local PC.
     - Enable `Configure wireless LAN` option, type in the SSID and password of the router so that Raspberry Pi 4 will automatically connect to the router network.
 For more information see [Set up Static IP](#set-up-static-ip).
-    - To save the above advance options for further use, set Image customization options to `to always use`
+    - To save the above advance options for further use, set Image customization options to `to always use`.
-  - Write to SD-Card
+  - Write to SD-Card.
-- [Connect](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3) and [Start up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4) Raspberry Pi 4 with SD-Card
+- [Connect](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3) and [Start up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4) Raspberry Pi 4 with SD-Card.
 - [SSH into Raspberry Pi](https://www.makeuseof.com/how-to-ssh-into-raspberry-pi-remote/#:~:text=SSH%20Into%20Raspberry%20Pi%20From%20Windows&text=In%20the%20PuTTY%20dialog%2C%20select,the%20connection%20details%20in%20PuTTY.)
 4 from local PC with the command `ssh admin@pi0.local`
 - Update system packages with `sudo apt update` then `sudo apt upgrade -y`
 - SSH only provides *terminal* access to Raspberry Pi 4.
 To *remotely control the desktop interface* of Raspberry Pi 4, we use VNC (Virtual Network Computing).
 To enable VNC connection:
   - First, enable VNC Server on Raspberry Pi 4.
 SSH into Raspberry Pi 4 from local PC, then enter `sudo raspi-config`.
 Now with the arrows select `Interfacing Options`, navigate to `VNC`, choose `Yes`, and select `Ok`.
-  - Install [Real VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on local PC
+  - Install [Real VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on local PC.
   - Open local VNC Viewer, enter `pi0.local:0` or `[IP address of Raspberry Pi 4]`.
 To find the IP address of Raspberry Pi 4, SSH into Raspberry Pi 4 from local PC, then enter `hostname -I`.
   - Enter login credentials that were set while configuring Raspberry Pi Imager.
   - The VNC session should start, and the Raspberry Pi desktop should be available.